Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Enhancement Evaluation

-As a further and final evaluation of image enhancement, we divide the Q-index into 10 quality bins and randomly select an image representing each quality bin for both datasets, namely CUPDD and RUOD as shown in Figs. \ref{fig:cuppd_qual} and \ref{fig:ruod_qual}.
+As a further and final evaluation of image enhancement, we categorize images into 10 quality bins (levels) based on their Q-index values and randomly select an image representing each quality bin for both datasets, namely the CUPDD and the RUOD as shown in Figs. \ref{fig:cuppd_qual} and \ref{fig:ruod_qual}.
 Some quality bins at both ends are omitted since no images are found in those extreme bins.
-The Q-index value is shown under each image and color-mapped for easier inference of the quality.
-Fig \ref{fig:cuppd_qual} shows a random image from each quality bin available in CUPDD dataset with their enhanced versions and corresponding Q-index values.
-A gradual but not accurate improvement in quality can be seen as the Q-index value of the Original images increases from left to right.
-However, we would argue that the image belonging to the 0.5-0.6 quality bin looks more visually pleasing than its successor with soft details, less noise, and a mild color cast.
-The successor image appears to have a severe color cast and more noise but yet achieved a higher Q-index.
-This observation is further demonstrated by the enhanced images, especially with the TEBCF images where they all look very sharp and noisy but achieve very high Q-index values of higher than 0.75.
-In contrast, the Q-index accurately predicted our qualitative evaluation of the PCDE and the ICSP models at values ranging from 0.52 to values as low as 0.08 with the first producing very foggy images and the latter producing extremely overexposed images further deteriorating the quality of original images.
-The ACDC and BayesRet produce less colored tones but maintain the details of the images.
+The Q-index value is shown under each image and color-mapped from red (low-quality) to green (high-quality) for easier perception of the quantitative quality.
+Fig \ref{fig:cuppd_qual} shows a random image from each quality bin available in the CUPDD dataset with their enhanced versions and corresponding Q-index values.
+A gradual improvement in quality can be seen as the Q-index value of the Original images increases from left to right.
+However, we notice that the image belonging to the 0.5-0.6 quality bin looks more visually pleasing than its successor with softer details, less noise, and more vibrant colors.
+The successor original image at a higher Q-index of 0.62 displays to a strong color cast and more noise, yet achieves a higher Q-index, which questions the reliability of the current underwater image quality metrics.
+This observation is further demonstrated by the enhanced images, especially with the TEBCF images, where they all look very sharp and noisy but achieve Q-index values exceeding 0.75.
+In contrast, the Q-index aligns well with our qualitative evaluation of the PCDE and the ICSP models at values ranging from 0.52 to values as low as 0.08.
+The PCDE produces very foggy images whereas the ICSP produces extremely overexposed images, further deteriorating the quality of the original images.
+This suggests that although current underwater metrics are not entirely robust, they can still provide a general indication of image quality.
+The ACDC and BayesRet produce less saturated color tones but maintain the details of the images.
 The AutoEnh, Semi-UIR, USUIR and the TUDA seem to be producing the most visually pleasing images with vibrant colors, less noise and fog effects compared to other models.
 However, this is not always reflected by their Q-index values.
 It is notable that the average increase in the Q-index value of low-quality images is much higher than the average increase in the Q-index values of high-quality images.
-For instance, the Q-index of the image from the lowest quality bin almost doubled with some models while the Q-index of the image from the highest quality bin barely witnessed a slight improvement with most models.
-In accordance with CUPDD, the random images from RUOD dataset shown in Fig. \ref{fig:ruod_qual} observe a similar gradual improvement from left to right.
-Images with low Q-index tend to have a mono-color cast with very few details and low visibility.
-A less severe color cast with more details and colors can be noted as the Q-index increases.
-Images with high Q-index tend to have a richer red channel, more vibrant color, and clear fine details.
-Although it is hard to distinguish a slight difference in the Q-index, the general trend of quality improvement with the increase of the Q-index is evident.
-For instance, the quality of the first two images at 0.16 and 0.21 is hardly distinguishable.
-The performance of the enhancers on RUOD is very similar to CUPDD with TEBCF being quantitatively the most superior but qualitatively the most inferior.
-We elect the TUDA and the Semi-UIR as the best enhancers for producing visually pleasing images.
-We conclude that \emph{enhancement techniques are most effective on low-quality images, and deep learning-based enhancement models are better at producing visually pleasing images.
-In addition, the Q-index provides a general indication of image quality; however, it can be easily misled by artifacts produced by enhancement models, revealing the sensitivity of its composing metrics}.
+For instance, the Q-index of the image from the lowest quality bin nearly doubled with some models whereas the Q-index of the image from the highest quality bin showed only a marginal improvement with most models.
+In fact, most high-quality original images in the RUOD Fig. \ref {fig:ruod_qual} attained lower Q-index values after enhancement.
+This supports the conclusion from our quality distribution analysis in section \ref{q-dist} that enhancement of high-quality images often results in over-enhancement.